-This guide was created to accompany my Platinum Review, check that out if you have a few minutes and are interested to know my thoughts on the Platinum Journey as a whole.
+This Marvel’s Avengers Trophy Guide was created to accompany my Platinum Review, check that out if you have a few minutes and are interested to know my thoughts on the Platinum Journey as a whole.

 NOTE: This game had infamously glitched trophies on launch and users were unable to earn the Platinum for the first month of the game being out.
 For this reason I obviously strongly recommend you update your game before going in, even if you have no intention of using online features until the Campaign has been completed solo.

 I can also confirm that I had no difficulties popping any of the trophies and encountered no platinum-breaking bugs.
 The only bug I encountered was for the Group Effort trophy, which actually glitched in my favour, popping far too early.

 I’ve seen it frequently said that those who experienced issues were people who played online more often, i.e. played with other people.
 As I solo’d the entire game I can’t attest to the accuracy of that information, but it could be something to bear in mind if you do not plan to play solo.
 Not that you have much of a choice at the moment since nobody is playing it.

 Just a few noteworthy things before we begin;

 Firstly, there are no difficulty trophies for the main campaign.
 If you want to play the game on easy, go ahead and play the game on easy.
 However, in the postgame you will end up needing to play some levels on a higher difficulty, luckily it’s entirely possible to switch difficulty whenever you want from the War Table map.